ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ### scrollToError

-The `scrollToError` options determines how to scroll to the first error message in the form. `smooth` and `auto` are values from [Window.scroll()](https://developer.mozilla.org/en-US/docs/Web/API/Window/scroll).
+The `scrollToError` options determines how to scroll to the first error message in the form. `smooth` and `auto` are values from [Window.scroll](https://developer.mozilla.org/en-US/docs/Web/API/Window/scroll).
+If the non-string options are used, [Element.scrollIntoView](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) will be called with the option.
+This is mostly used with nested scrollbars, in which case Window.scroll won't work.

 ### autoFocusOnError